vtex-apps/recommendation-graphql/docs/README.md

 }
 ```

-You need to have a app that implements the schema declared in this app.
+You need to have an app that implements the schema declared in this app.